Hasan Minhaj: Personal life and family

 Minhaj is a Muslim with liberal Islamic beliefs and considers himself "non-dogmatic."

+In a 2026 interview, Minhaj spoke about those who influenced his vision of Islam.
+From them, he included his father, his mother, his grandmother who would get up in the night for the tahajjud prayer, and Malcolm X. He also stated that Islam appeals to him because it combines the legalism and Abrahamic legacy of Christianity and Judaism with the spirituality of the Dharmic faiths.

 In January 2015, Minhaj married his longtime partner Beena Patel, whom he met in college.
 Patel received a Doctor of Public Health in 2013, and has since worked with homeless patients and is a management consultant for MedAmerica.
 According to Minhaj in his comedy special, The King's Jester, he and his wife dated for ten years before he proposed to her.
 Minhaj and Patel are both second-generation Indian Americans; she is a Hindu of Gujarati descent, and he is a Muslim of Uttar Pradeshi descent, something he discussed in his comedy special Hasan Minhaj: Homecoming King.

 Minhaj and Patel lived in New York City until the pandemic, but have since moved to Greenwich, Connecticut.
 They have a daughter (born April 2018) and a son (born February 2020).

 Minhaj has spoken about his and his wife's struggle to conceive.
 After his wife convinced him to go to a fertility clinic, it was determined the issue was with his fertility rather than hers.
 Minhaj underwent a varicocele repair procedure, after discovering there was too much blood in his scrotum.
 The couple was able to have two children.

 In addition to English, Minhaj is fluent in both major registers (Hindi and Urdu) of the Hindustani language.
 He is a fan of the Sacramento Kings, having grown up nearby.
 His son had a Kings-themed first birthday party, and he has considered becoming part-owner of the team.
-In October 2023, he criticized Israel's military offensive in the Gaza Strip and called for a ceasefire.
+In October 2023, he criticized Israel's genocide in the Gaza Strip and called for a ceasefire.